idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 defining and using a macro within a module: for the latter variant, the definition isn't run until we've read and evaluated everything.
-In other words the evaluator will not have been informed that this new template exists until we've hit the end of the file.
+In other words the evaluator will not have been informed that this new template exists until we've hit the end of the file and can run all the statements.

 Part of this might arise from me not having written enough gnarly code to require a template to be defined and used in the same module but